Please note that Tapas no longer supports Internet Explorer.

 Unfortunately for Orb, an arm shoved him roughly aside, causing him to stumble and fall on his back.
 Believing the assailant was Vermon, Orb quickly got up and attempted to strike back; however, he saw three silhouettes standing next to each other as if they were one massive body of a three-headed dragon.

-“It seems that you do not know the laws of the city,” someone exclaimed in disgust, “don’t you know that slaves are prohibited from drinking from this fountain?”
+“It appears you are not acquainted with the city’s laws,” someone exclaimed in disgust.
+“Don’t you know that slaves are prohibited from drinking from this fountain?”

 Unaware of the eyes fixed on his tightly wrapped left hand, Orb wondered how they could know that he was a slave.